-Incorrectly shipped items or items damaged in shipping or defective or otherwise unserviceable may be exchanged by the SDO at full value.
+[1-27-13] Incorrectly shipped items or items damaged in shipping or defective or otherwise unserviceable may be exchanged as provided in 604.9.

 7.10 General Standards for Penalty Reply Mail

 7.10.1 Restriction to Approved Formats

 An agency may distribute penalty envelopes, cards, cartons, or labels to any person, concern, or organization.
 To distribute penalty reply mail, agencies must use the penalty business reply mail format; the penalty metered reply format; penalty mail adhesive stamps or penalty mail stamped stationery; or the penalty merchandise return service label.